MANIFEST

 • Reverse Search.

 A domain is a unit of ownership of resources in the RDN, functionally similar to a web domain.
 A domain has a unique global name, which comes in 3 types: free, migrated, and national.
 Free ones begin with “_” and can be registered by anyone.
 Migrated ones begin with a letter or number and are registered by proving priority ownership of a web domain with the same name.
-National ones end with “*” and are intended for states and larger public associations.
+National ones end with “ * ” and are intended for states and larger public associations.

 A resource consists of a name and an arbitrary block of data of limited length.
 The full address of a resource consists of the domain name and the resource name.
-If a resource is a file or files, then its data is the hash address of its file or files.
+If a resource is a file or files, then its associated data is the hash address of its file or files.
 In this case, the content itself is published in a P2P file-sharing network, which is part of the RDN.

 Fully Decentralized Web 3.0 Stack

-Complete elimination of the traditional web stack
+RDN-based complete elimination of the traditional web stack

-Anti-malware Protection Protocol (AMPP)
+Anti-malware Protection Protocol

 • The RDN allows publishers to request their content to be analyzed for malware.